 Core values help us establish where we focus our time, where we set boundaries, and how strictly we impose them.

 Without core values, it becomes easier to lose our sense of purpose and drive.
 Here are positive forms of stress that can and should be enhanced by core values, as well as negative forms of stress that core values can help us avoid.

 On days where we feel scatterbrained, in meetings that feel unproductive, in an overarching work environment that feels toxic, it’s easy to get lost in the negative.
 Working within your core values effectively provides an anchor on a roaring sea.

 When we let go of our core values, it’s easy to feel lost and to feel like your leadership is not sustainable, meaningful, healthy, and authentic.
 Personal “I” values become group “we” values become cohesive “it” business core values, so we must find balance between what is good for ourselves on the day-to-day and what is good for the entire company.
 As long as we establish our core values and let them lead and support us, it is much harder to stray from the path of success.We’ve worked with countless leaders to use core values to prevent burnout and create supportive, communicative, thriving environments and it would be an absolute pleasure to work with you.
-You already have the tools to make a good work environment a great one, We’re here to guide the way.
+You already have the tools to make a good work environment a great one—and our products like the Enneagram X Burnout Card Deck can help.
+We’re here to guide the way.
 Let’s connect and discuss just how we can do that together.